Tornado333/Tornado333/README.md

-‣ Hi, I'm Tornado!
+‣ Hi, I'm Tornado

-‣ I’m interested in learning how to code and osu!
+‣ interested in learning how to code and osu!

-‣ I’m currently learning python and html!
+‣ learning python and html

+‣ Started October 2021